Footsteps are quiet on marbled floors as a figure, shrouded by shadows, creeps along. He pauses in a corner, fingers massaging his temples.

 In less than a minute the transfer was completed and the drive was back in his pocket.

 Another device was in his hand as he slid under the computer, making quick work of stabbing the box into the socket besides the computer’s plug.
 His pressed his thumb over the sensor on the square top for two-seconds, waiting for the beep before pulling back.
-In five minutes the device would send out an electrical charge that would not only fry the computer’s hard drive but also blow out the power in the building.

 The hero remained silent as he lifted his foot up and positioned it above Nathaniel’s head.